 The second type of learning difficulty comes from those children who have learnt the work but for some reason have blocked the information coming out.
 The knowledge is there in their brain if they could only access it.

 I have worked with hundreds upon hundreds of these children and adults who have struggled for years and every single one of them has been able to read and write after just a few minutes of working with me:

 One 14 year old boy became so overcome with joy that he cried on the phone as he emotionally said 'Mum, I can read, I can read"

 It had taken just 20 minutes for him to be able to read fluently when he had never been able to before.
 Imagine how his life has now changed for the better.

 The technique I use is to tune into the subconscious mind, find the thoughts and emotions, or beliefs that are forming a dam or block in the mind.
 I then get the person to let go of those thoughts, beliefs and emotions which removes the dam and the knowledge can now be accessed easily.

-When people have sufficient emotional response to a situation they will create something that protects them from feeling with or dealing with this emotion and that can be a barrier to their learning which creates a 'learning difficulty'; for someone else it might be a twitch, facial tick, or a raging temper, passivity or even an illness.
+When people have sufficient emotional response to a situation they will create something that protects them from feeling with or dealing with this emotion and that can be a barrier to their learning which creates a 'learning difficulty' for someone else it might be a twitch, facial tick, a stutter, a raging temper, passivity or even an illness.

 The Third Type Of Learning Difficulty